canonical/k8s-snap/docs/src/_parts/cis/master.md

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --audit-log-path parameter to a suitable path and file where you would like audit logs to be written, for example, --audit-log-path=/var/log/apiserver/audit.log
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --audit-log-path parameter to a suitable path and file where you would like audit logs to be written.

+`--audit-log-path=/var/log/apiserver/audit.log`

 #### Control 1.2.19